-Salaries of most EU officials get adjusted by a factor called the ‘Correction Coefficient’.
+Salaries all European Commission and other EU institutions’ officials get adjusted by a factor called the ‘Correction Coefficient’.
 Your EU salary amount directly depends on where the institution you work for is located.
-Each year Eurostat tracks how expensive (or cheap) it is to live in all EU member states.
+Each year Eurostat tracks how expensive (or cheap) it is to live in all EU member states and third countries the EU has a representation.
 The outcome of this exercise is the Correction Coefficient.

 The coefficient for a particular EU country is defined relative to Brussels.
 Brussels is always considered 100%.
 Here’s a simple formula of your final salary amount that shows the impact of the Correction Coefficient.

 This means that even if you and a friend have the same position, grade and step, but work in two different EU countries, your take-home pay will differ substantially.
 Below is an example of the basic salary of a Contract Agent, function group IV, that has started to work for the a) European Commission for Brussels, b) European Environmental Agency in Copenhangen, and c) European Border and Coast Guard Agency (Frontex) in Warsaw.

 |Location/ Institution||Basic Salary for Contract Agent, FG IV, Grade 13, Step 1||Correction Coefficient||Actual Basic Salary||Difference in EUR|

 |European Commission, Brussels||3,170.61 €||100.00%||3,170.61 €||0.00 €|

 |Frontex, Warsaw||3,170.61 €||68.60%||2,175.04 €||-995.57 €|